samiyuru/custom-finder-right-click-menu/README.md

 You can build the application from the source code on MacOS using Xcode.

-If you are looking for pre build application file that is ready to run, you can download the zipped binary application file from [here](https://github.com/samiyuru/custom-finder-right-click-menu/releases).
+If you are looking for pre built app file that is ready to run, you can download a pre compiled zipped app file from [here](https://github.com/samiyuru/custom-finder-right-click-menu/releases).

 ## Using the Application